 I always like to open my Bible with my students and read with them and encourage them to reflect on the verses and answer the question: What is God letting us know about Himself through these words?

 Here are a few scripture verses you might want to use:

 2 Corinthians 13:14.
 ‘The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all.”

 I Peter 1:2, “According to the foreknowledge of God the Father, by the sanctifying work of the Spirit, that you may obey Jesus Christ and be sprinkled with His blood: May grace and peace be yours in fullest measure.”

 Jude 20-21 ‘But you, beloved, building yourselves up on your most holy faith; praying in the Holy Spirit; Keep yourselves in the love of God, waiting anxiously for the mercy of out Lord Jesus Christ to eternal life.”

 I hope you and your students are blessed by this little craft.

-Please click the button below and you'll receive one more email right away that will contain the 'key' for the FREE growing Resource Library at Primary Flourish.
+Thank you and Welcome!
+You'll receive an email from me that will contain the 'key' for the FREE growing Resource Library at Primary Flourish.

 My name is Peggy Means.
 I am a child of God and a retired elementary teacher.
 I loved teaching and creating engaging resources for my students.
 Now, I love sharing my resources and ideas with busy teachers around the world.